Current vortices in hexagonal graphene quantum dots: Introduction

 Current vortices in graphene have been of great interest in recent years \cite{levitov2016electron,danz2020vorticity}.
 They have been predicted to appear in the so-called hydrodynamic viscous regime, where electron-electron collisions are dominant (for a recent review see \cite{lucas2018hydrodynamics}) over electron-phonon or electron-impurity scattering.
 Since electron-phonon scattering is weak in graphene, as well as the degree of purity can be extremely high, the hydrodynamic behavior may be reached at reasonably low temperatures (say, above liquid nitrogen temperature).
 The backflow associated to the vortices in the hydrodynamic regime implies in a negative local resistance \cite{bandurin2016negative} giving indirect experimental evidence of their presence.
 This regime is not exclusive of graphene but may occur in ultra-clean 2D electron systems, as has been recently observed experimentally in a high purity GaAs quantum well \cite{levin2018vorticity}.
-Although negative resistances and current vortices seem to be characteristics of the hydrodynamic regime, they may also appear in the ballistic regime as recently verified by Gupta and coworkers \cite{gupta2021hydrodynamic}.
+Although negative resistances and current vortices seem to be characteristics of the hydrodynamic regime, they may also appear in the ballistic regime, as recently verified by Gupta and coworkers \cite{gupta2021hydrodynamic}.

-Using a simple tight-binding model we show that, even without considering electron-electron interaction, current vortices may appear in a gated hexagonal graphene quantum dot with zig-zag edge, depending on the contact locations and injection energy.
+Using a simple tight-binding model we show that, even without considering electron-electron interaction, current vortices may appear in a gated hexagonal graphene quantum dot with zigzag edge, depending on the contact locations and injection energy.
 We start by characterizing the elementary electronic properties, such as energy spectrum and density of states, of the hexagonal structure $C_{486}H_{54}$ depicted in Fig. \ref{plane}.
-This is done by numerical diagonalization of the tight-binding Hamiltonian and gives good agreement with the literature.
+This is done by numerical diagonalization of the tight-binding Hamiltonian, and gives good agreement with the literature.
 The local density of states, transmission and local current are then obtained by coupling the tight-binding results to the Non-Equilibrium Green's Function (NEGF) method.
 For selected contact configurations, we obtain the transmission spectrum, which then allows us to choose the relevant values for the injection energy of each configuration.
-For some injection energies, vortices and their associated backflows appear clearly when the contacts are placed asymmetrically across the structure.
+For some injection energies, vortices and their associated backflows appear clearly when the contacts are placed at two non-frontal armchair vertices.